Brewer, D. Birds New to Science. Fifty Years of Avian Discoveries.

 Brown, A. and Warren, M. (Eds.).
 There and Back?
 A Celebration of Bird Migration.
 Wildlife Art Series.

 1st.
 Ed.
 Pub.
 Langford Press.
 2011 pp.352 with illustrations and photographs throughout.
 Royal 4to.
 Signed by both Andy Brown and Michael Warren to title page.
-A new hdbk. in new dw.
+New hardback in new dw.
 Title Number 27 in the series.
 RRP £50.00.
-Last 2 copies.
+Last two copies.

 With essays on the migrations of a range of birds and artwork from some of Europe’s foremost contemporary wildlife artists.